jessems/jessems.com/content/blog/2020-12-24-outliner-design-patterns/index.md

 ### Problem

 Sometimes a sub-item warrants a separate entity with its own outline, or conversely, sometimes the header of a note is better suited as a sub-item of another.
+When a note's title isn't part of the hierarchy, it becomes cumbersome to demote it to a bullet point.

 ### Solution